top of page

 However you choose to display your sculpture be mindful of the weather conditions throughout the year.
 Be sure your display method can stand up to the Wind

 Primarily my sculptures are designed to be displayed outdoors however, If displayed indoors, most homes have central heating, reducing humidity.
-Best practice is to refrain from placing wood art in direct sunlight or next to a direct heat source, i.e. radiators, heater or fireplace.
-A well lit, well ventilated area would be best.
+Best practice is to refrain from placing sculpture in direct sunlight or next to a direct heat source, i.e. radiators, heater or fireplace.

 Best Practice